synfron/ReshaperForBurp/docs/Variables.md

 ## Custom Variables

 Custom variables allow the sharing of values between Rules and are scoped at the Global, Session, or Event level.
-Global, Session, and Event variables can be set by Thens or in the UI (Global variables only).
+They can be set by Thens or in the UI (Global variables only).
 Custom variables are only accessible within Reshaper and are readable by Whens and Thens.

+### List Variables

+List variables are a collection of multiple values.
+The values can be accessed and modified by first item, last item, index, or as a single concatenated value with each item joined by a delimiter.

+### Types

-Event variables are shared among Rules processing a single HTTP event (either request or response).
+Event scoped variables are shared among Rules processing a single HTTP event (either request or response).

-Global variables are shared among Rules across all events for as long as the extension is loaded or until the variables are deleted.
-Global variables can be set to be Persistent in the Global Variables tab of Reshaper.
-Persistent variables will be saved and reloaded between Reshaper sessions.
+Global scoped variables are shared among Rules across all events for as long as the extension is loaded or until the variables are deleted.

+The Global Variables tab provides a way to manage Global and Global List variables.
+You can toggle between adding a single or list variable using the Add button's dropdown.
+When a list variable is selected for edit, a delimiter field is provided which is used to determine how to divide the entered text into multiple items in the list.
+The variables can also be set to be Persistent which enables them to be saved and reloaded between Reshaper sessions.

-Session variables are shared among Rules processing the same HTTP request and response, or all WebSocket events within the same WebSocket connection.
+Session scoped variables are shared among Rules processing the same HTTP request and response, or all WebSocket events within the same WebSocket connection.

 ## Accessor Variables